Health transfers: Legault warned voters against Trudeau

 Unsurprisingly, the opposition parties denounced in unison Quebec’s meager harvest from Ottawa.
 Liberals and PQ have called it a “discount deal”.

 The interim leader of the PLQ spoke of an attitude of “great resignation” on the part of Mr. Legault.
-“I think that, in his behavior, Mr. François Legault, the Prime Minister did not demonstrate the combativeness that we could have expected,” declared Marc Tanguay.
+“I think that, in his behavior, Mr. François Legault, the Prime Minister did not demonstrate the combativeness that we might have expected,” declared Marc Tanguay.

-However, he struggled to explain how a Liberal government could have done better.
+However, he struggled to explain how a Liberal government might have done better.
 “The balance of power is in the political pressure that we can do, the political pressure, the fact of saying: It does not pass the ramp”, he offered.

 The co-spokesperson for Québec solidaire, Manon Massé, speaks for her part of a “failure”.
 “A failure that digs a $5 billion hole in the Quebec budget.
 Mr. Legault puffed out his chest.
 He comes back looking down, ”she said at a press briefing.